-Estriol is first detectable in maternal serum at 9 weeks of gestation (36, 93, 99, 100).
-This temporal relationship closely corresponds to the early stages of steroidogenic maturation in the fetal adrenal cortex (36).
+Estriol is first detectable in maternal serum at 9 weeks of gestation (51, 109, 115, 116).
+This temporal relationship closely corresponds to the early stages of steroidogenic maturation in the fetal adrenal cortex

+(51).
 Hence, the continued production of estriol is dependent upon the presence of a living fetus.
 Concentrations of estriol are less than 0.01 ng/ml in non-pregnant women.
-First detectable at approximately 0.05 ng/ml by 9 weeks, estriol increases gradually to a range of approximately 10-30 ng/ml at term (36, 82, 99, 101).
-Between 35 and 40 weeks gestational age, estriol concentrations increase sharply in a pattern that reflects a final surge of intrauterine steroidogenesis just prior to term (Figures 6 and 8).
+First detectable at approximately 0.05 ng/ml by 9 weeks, estriol increases gradually to a range of approximately 10-30 ng/ml at term (51, 98, 115, 117).
+Between 35- and 40-weeks gestational age, estriol concentrations increase sharply in a pattern that reflects a final surge of intrauterine steroidogenesis just prior to term (Figures 6 and 8).

 Figure 7.
 Synthesis of estrogen and progesterone within and between the maternal, placental and fetal compartments.
-(Adapted from (102), with permission)
+(Adapted from (118), with permission)

-The placenta lacks $16\alpha$ -hydroxylase activity and consequently, estriol with its $16\alpha$ -hydroxyl group, must be synthesized from an immediate fetal precursor.
-The fetal liver provides $16\alpha$ -hydroxylation of DHEAS for placental estriol synthesis.
-Interestingly, hepatic $16\alpha$ -hydroxylation activity disappears postnatally.
+The placenta lacks 16α -hydroxylase activity and consequently, estriol with its 16α -hydroxyl group, must be synthesized from an immediate fetal precursor.
+The fetal liver provides 16α -hydroxylation of DHEAS for placental estriol synthesis.
+Interestingly, hepatic 16α -hydroxylation activity disappears postnatally.

 Figure 8.
 Circulating maternal steroid hormone levels throughout early pregnancy.
 The first-trimester relationship of these steroid hormones to human chorionic gonadotropin (hCG) is shown.
 Progestogens

-Progesterone o--o--o-

-17-a-hydroxyprogesterone - $\Delta$ - $\Delta$ - $\Delta$ -

-Estrogens

-17-β-estradiol - - -

-Estriol -o-o-o-

-Estrone -x-x-x-

-Human chorionic gonadotropin (hCG)
+Progesterone o--o--17-a-hydroxyprogesterone -Δ-Δ-Estrogens 17-β-estradiol - - -Estriol -o-o--Estrone -x-x-x--Human chorionic gonadotropin (hCG) -Δ-Δ-(From ref.

-(From ref.
 89, with permission)

-Placental Estrone
+PLACENTAL ESTRONE

-For the first 4-6 weeks of pregnancy, estrone originates primarily from maternal sources such as the ovaries, adrenals, or peripheral conversion (86).
+For the first 4-6 weeks of pregnancy, estrone originates primarily from maternal sources such as the ovaries, adrenals, or peripheral conversion (102).

 Later, the placenta secretes increasing quantities of estrone from the conversion of circulating maternal and fetal DHEAS.
-The placenta continues to be the major source of circulating estrone for the remainder of the pregnancy (36).
+The placenta continues to be the major source of circulating estrone for the remainder of the pregnancy (51).
 Estrone concentrations are less than 0.1 ng/mL during the follicular phase and may reach a maximum of 0.3 ng/mL during the luteal phase of a normal menstrual cycle.
-Following fertilization, estrone concentrations remain within the luteal phase range through weeks 6-10 of gestation (82).
-Subsequently there is a gradual increase to a wide range of 2-30 ng/ml at term (36, 82, 86) (Figures 6 and 8).
+Following fertilization, estrone concentrations remain within the luteal phase range through weeks 6-10 of gestation (98).
+Subsequently there is a gradual increase to a wide range of 2-30 ng/ml at term (51, 98, 102) (Figures 6 and 8).
+In the absence of fetal adrenal gland function, as in the case of anencephaly, maternal estrogen levels are extremely low, suggesting that the maternal contribution of DHEAS to total estrogen synthesis is negligible.